Almost 1,000 aging printers and copiers needed to be collected and recycled from ~300 locations spread across Arizona.

 R3E is now picking up old specimen drop boxes that reside outside of the PSCs and physicians’ offices.
 These drop boxes are all clearly labeled with the Sonora Quest Laboratories emblem.
 Prior to R3E, SQL worked with another eCycler.
 They found their used boxes at competitors’ facilities still bearing the Sonora Quest name and had to cease the partnership.

-Recycling Glass, Lighting, Batteries, Toner, Plastic, and Soon Cardboard
+Recycling Glass, Lighting, Batteries, Toner, and Plastic

 R3E is now working closely with the warehouse team to recycle plastics that get used for pallet wraps, packaging, and other uses.
 This keeps that material out of their multi-product recycling process.
-Soon the service will extend to cardboard.

 Commitment to the Environment